 Various exposed metal parts of your new firearm have been coated at the factory with a rust preventative compound.
 Before assembling your shotgun, clean the anti-rust compound from the inside of the barrel, receiver and the action/chamber areas.
 A high-quality lightweight gun oil is ideal for removing this compound, and for giving your new firearm its first lubrication.
-A heavier oil or grease is recommended to lubricate the hinge pin to prevent possible galling.
-Clean the barrel using a cleaning rod and patch as explained under "Cleaning and Maintenance Suggestions" on pages 35-37.
+Grease is recommended to lubricate the hinge pin, barrel lugs and forearm bracket to prevent possible galling.
+Clean the barrel using a cleaning rod and patch as explained under "Cleaning and Maintenance Suggestions" on pages 39-42.